 From Twitter to Facebook, social media channels are very popular—especially among millennial customers.
 Whether people are contacting you for service on these channels or talking among themselves about your brand, using social listening tools is an essential way to better understand your company’s reputation.
 With such tools, you can find keywords that come up during social conversations and determine if there are customer pain points that need to be addressed.

-Hopefully, your company already reviews call transcripts during training sessions with contact center agents.
+The telephone is still the most preferred channel for customers when it comes to contacting customer service.
+Telephone calls are therefore an important source of data for businesses.
+For this reason, it is necessary to review call transcripts during training sessions with contact center agents.
 But if you haven’t taken the time to analyze these interactions closely, start doing it now.
 As voice remains an important contact channel for frustrated customers (many pick up the phone for difficult cases), be sure to determine how agents can improve their interpersonal skills for better outcomes.